mike632t/x11-calc/README.md

 #### VMS Specific Issues

-Colour palette assumes a black and whit display.
+Colour palette assumes a black and white display.

 Not all text is visible due to the limited colour palette and the DEC fonts are missing some characters (for example the Pi symbol).